Security guard shocked with Taser after macing Lauderhill Police officer during traffic stop

 The police officer involved in Sunday night’s incident was temporarily incapacitated after, investigators said, he was blinded by mace as he conducted the traffic stop.

-According to detectives, 44-year-old Tavaney Bodden ran a stop sign on Northwest 55th Avenue, near 19th Street, while behind the wheel of a dark colored Toyota Corolla.
+According to detectives, 44-year-old Tavaney Bodden ran two stop signs on Northwest 55th Avenue, between 19th and 24th streets, while behind the wheel of a dark colored Toyota Corolla.

 Body camera video captured audio of the police officer involved as he explained what happened next to other police officers who responded to the scene.